What will you be doing?

 - Create frameworks such as customer journeys, service blueprints or ecosystem maps based on inputs from research

 - Define and prioritise opportunity areas and then translating them into concepts

 - Design wireframes, user flow diagrams and application maps

 - Prioritise MVP features and build a backlog

 - Support the definition of roadmaps in collaboration with strategy and technology teams

 We want you to have:

-- 2+ years of professional design research experience (although you might have had a different job title, like “UX researcher” or “Human Factors”)
+- 2+ years of professional interaction design experience (although you might have had a different job title, like “UX designer” or “product designer”)

-- Highly developed research skills, demonstrated in your portfolio of recent work
+- Highly developed design skills, demonstrated in your portfolio of recent work

 - Confident presentation and storytelling abilities